-This type of treatment works best on superficial scars and works best on fair skinned people.
+This type of treatment works best on superficial scars and on fair skinned people.

-Dermabrasion works the same way as microdermabrasion only that it goes to a deeper level of the skin which is the dermis.
+Dermabrasion works the same way as microdermabrasion.
+The only difference is that it goes to a deeper level of the skin which is the dermis.
 Dermabrasion mainly addresses skin texture issues such as age spots, acne scars, injury scars, chickenpox scars, and sun damage.
 It is also used to smooth out wrinkles.
 During the procedure the top part of the dermis and the entire part of the epidermis is removed rather gently and rapidly.

 It decreases hyperpigmentation faster that microdermabrasion.

-There are two types of lasers and either of them can be used.
+There are two types of lasers and both can be used.
 The ablative laser and the non-ablative laser.

-The ablative laser is more intense and stronger of the two lasers and it removes layers of your skin.
+The ablative laser is more intense and stronger and it removes layers of your skin.
 It also has more side effects.

 The non-ablative laser only targets the dermis in order to help in collagen production and skin tightening.

-Both lasers however help in the growth of new skin cells, tighten and tone the skin.
+Both lasers however help in the growth of new skin cells, tightening and toning of the skin.